Simon stared blankly at the doctor’s pasty white face. This couldn’t be

 “I’ve got cancer again.”

 “Amber?”
 His voice sounded tinny this far away, almost laughable.
-But she didn’t feel like laughing.
+But

 She raised the phone to her ear.
-“I’m here,” She said, trying to stop the tears that seemed determined to flow.
+“I’m here,” She said, trying to stop

 “Did you hear me?”